-We love Eleanor Stanford, writing for the New York Times, who provides some excellent thought-provoking questions that might prove valuable as part of any wedding planning process:
+We love Eleanor Stanford, a writer for the New York Times, who provides some excellent thought-provoking questions that might prove valuable as part of any wedding planning process:

 2. Will we have children, and if we do, will you change diapers?

 3. Will our experiences with our exes help or hinder us?

 4. How important is religion?
 How will we celebrate religious holidays, if at all?

 5. Is my debt your debt?
 Would you be willing to bail me out?

 6. What’s the most you would be willing to spend on a car, a couch, shoes?

 7. Can you deal with my doing things without you?

 9. How important is sex to you?